geode-sdk/docs/geometrydash/tags.md

 # Tags

-In Geometry Dash, there are tags you can use for things such as `FLAlertLayer`s or `DialogLayer`s.
+In Geometry Dash, there are tags you can use for things such as `FLAlertLayer` or `DialogLayer`.
 In this documentation, I will show you how to use these tags:

 ## Color